psliwa/PHPPdf/README.markdown

     //render method returns array of images' sources, one pdf page is generated to single image file
     $images = $facade->render(...);

 By default Gd library is used to render a image.
 You can use Imagick that offers better quality, so it is recommended if you have opportiunity to install Imagick on your server.
-To switch graphics library, you should configure FacadeBuilder object using setEngineOptions method:
+To switch graphic library, you should configure FacadeBuilder object using setEngineOptions method:

     $builder = ...;
     $builder->setEngineOptions(array(